ix5/sx-docs/content/posts/selinux-1.md

 creating a deficated `foo` user for the `foo` program can solve this?
 We would quickly run into even more problems.
-Because the `foo` user would have to become a member of a lot of groups just to be able to access some files owned by those groups, it would soon become very powerful, much more powerful than makes sense.
+Because the `foo` user would have to become a member of a lot of groups just to be able to access some files owned by those groups, `foo` would soon have way too much access, be much more powerful than makes sense.

 And other problems arise: Only using file terminology quickly becomes limiting.
 Programs do much more than just read and write files, they also communicate with